rochelleterman/R-hacker-within/r-hacker-within.md

 # Describing

-First let's get a quick summary of all variables
+First let's get a quick summary of all variables.

 ```r